deathbeam/dotfiles/README.md

 These are my configuration files for Linux and Mac.
 It is still work in progress, so expect a lot of changes, but I think it is stable enough to be usable.
 I put this README together, because I (like most of other programmers) do not have any life.
-I even added CI integration to this repo, because I was bored.
-Yes, you hear right, CI INTEGRATION TO FUCKING DOTFILES REPO.
+I even added CI to this repo, because I was bored.
+Yes, you hear right, COUNTINUOS INTEGRATION TO FUCKING DOTFILES REPO.
 I doubt anyone will ever appreciate my effort, but [frankly, my dear, I don't give a damn](https://en.wikipedia.org/wiki/Frankly,_my_dear,_I_don't_give_a_damn).
 Expect a lot of changes in this repo, because most of the time I just cannot make up my mind, and I change my decisions very often.

 ## Requirements

-* [python](https://www.python.org/downloads/) - Required for [dotbot](https://github.com/anishathalye/dotbot) to work properly.
+* [python](https://www.python.org/downloads/) - Required for [dotbot](https://github.com/anishathalye/dotbot) to work
+  properly.
 Python is installed by default on most Linux distributions and also on Mac.
 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) - Most of the installation process is managed via Git, so you need this one.

 ## Optional requirements